nus-cs2103-AY2122S1/ip/README.md

 ```

 ### Finding Tasks
-You can search your list of tasks for matching tasks to a specified input text.
+You can search your list of tasks for tasks with that contains a specified input text as a substring to its description.

 *Command*
 ```